rust-lang/rust/src/doc/reference.md

 * `ord`
   : Elements have a partial ordering.
 * `deref`
-  : `*` can be applied, yielding a reference to another type
+  : `*` can be applied, yielding a reference to another type.
 * `deref_mut`
-  : `*` can be applied, yielding a mutable reference to another type
+  : `*` can be applied, yielding a mutable reference to another type.

 These are functions: